 Term by Term Enrolment:

-Students can enrol for individual terms and/or courses within the full time programme.
+Students may be able to enrol for individual terms and/or courses within the full time programme.
 Students who have not previously attended an introductory / beginners course here prior to enrolling in more advanced courses within the full time programme will need to discuss with us their skill level and experience.
 However, please note that priority is given to those students completing all four terms.

 The Furniture Makers' programme